“Play Like a Champion Today” – Notre Dame

 The quotes speak to a certain way of thinking, of doing things, a competitive spirit.
 As a coach, we preach to our players to take the same approach to life as they do to football.
 We call that the “carryover effect”.
 Defined a carryover effect is an effect that “carries over” from one experimental condition to another (1).

 In the world of pharmacy, as it pertains to Rx inventory, it is rare to see the “carryover effect” from one job-related role to another.
-What I mean by that is pharmacist are highly education and very skilled in their knowledge of drugs, the dose, the side effects, what a drug is designed to treat, etc. When it comes to the business and the financial impact of Rx inventory, the knowledge, and skills the pharmacists have in relation to the drug, tends not “carryover”.
+What I mean by that is pharmacists are highly educated and very skilled in their knowledge of drugs, the dose, the side effects, what a drug is designed to treat, etc. When it comes to the business and the financial impact of Rx inventory, the knowledge, and skills the pharmacists have in relation to the drug, tends not to “carryover”.
 In short, a pharmacist tends to be a great medical professional, but unprepared for the business of pharmacy, inventory in particular.

 This makes all the sense in the world when you view the typical curriculum of a pharmacy student.
 There are all these intense classes covering 4-5 years and rarely is the business of pharmacy mentioned.
 When it is covered, it is late in the semester, towards the end of the book, or only for a week or so of the program’s last year.
-We I speak to pharmacists about the value of their inventory, carry costs, cost of goods sold, etc. they have limited knowledge of those concepts.
+When I speak to pharmacists about the value of their inventory, carry costs, cost of goods sold, etc. they have limited knowledge of those concepts.
 They must learn as they go throughout their career.
 Some, who are also owners, tend to be more knowledgeable about the business of pharmacy.
 However, time and the ability to do the work involved in running inventory effectively is their culprit.

 Comments are closed.